countable-web/open-source-corporation/product/engineering/CODE_PROJECT_STANDARDS.md

   Does the website look good on Chrome?
 Firefox?
 Vivaldi?
 Ipad?
 Galaxy? iPhone?
 Nokia? on monitors that are not 1080p?, Small resolution?
 10 inch laptops?

 Now a days, you don't necessarily need to CODE for this, since there are tools like Babel, Normalize.css, Autoprefixer which help make this happen.
-Those 3 tools have been at the core of every project that I have been involved in.
-And it doesn't have to be Babel or Normalize.
-Just something to automate and standardize your workflow for most browsers and devices out there.
-This is the first step towards launching a professional web page in my opinion.

 On larger sites with an accessibility budget: